 Amazon has opened its very first air freight center in Europe.
 The 20,000 square meter cargo facility is located at the Leipzig-Halle Airport in Germany.
 It will be used to sort parcels, and to load and unload trucks and aircraft.

 No ecommerce without logistics.
-Because whenever a consumer orders something online, that product has to be shipped from one place (a warehouse or fulfilment centre) to another (the consumer’s house, a pick-up point, et cetera).
-So logistics play a very importantRead more about Logistics
+Because whenever a consumer orders something online, that product has to be shipped from one place (one of many warehouses and fulfilment centers in Europe) to another (the consumer’s house, a pick-up point, et cetera).
+So logistics (and logistics companies) play a very importantRead more about Logistics

 El Corte Inglés has redesigned its distribution network in Spain.
 The department store chain turned 90 of its stores across Spain into online logistics centers.
 El Corte Inglés wants to accelerate its online sales and further compete with Amazon.

 Smartmile is expanding its network of open and shared parcel automates.
 The company will install a total of 40 new lockers in Finland and the Netherlands.

 Royal Mail has launched a new service, called Parcel Collect, across the United Kingdom.
 Its postmen and postwomen will now not only deliver parcels on their daily round, but also collect them as well.

 About four in ten Brits (39 percent) have signed up for a paid subscription scheme or delivery pass, which means they pay a monthly fee to get free delivery and other extras.
 And among these schemes, Amazon Prime is the most popular paid subscription service.